wjdavis90/Omics_lab_server/tutorials/using_R_in_conda.md

 # Using R within the conda environment

-This information comes from the [Andaconda documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/).
+This information comes from the [Anaconda documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/).

 First, activate the conda environment: `conda activate `.